Jep and Dep: they'vebeencalled

 In August 2017, Jep and Dep released their second album THEY'VEBEENCALLED on their own No Drums Records, to critical acclaim.

 Rolling Stone said "Channelling Tom Waits, Scott Walker and Serge Gainsbourg and THEY’VEBEENCALLED is supremely atmospheric, and revels in the shadows".

 The album's main themes deal with the all encompassing gentrification of the modern world- specifically Sydney and Berlin, unrequited love and the passing of loved ones.

-The album was recorded and produced by Darren Cross between the hours of 12 am and 5 am as next to his studio there was on going renovations happening, giving the album an overall eerie atmosphere.
+The album was recorded and produced by Darren Cross between the hours of 12 am and 5 am as next to his studio there were ongoing renovations happening, giving the album an overall eerie atmosphere.

 The duo have boycotted popular streaming services as it "devaluates their music".
 The album is only available on the bandcamp platform.

 Cassar issued her debut solo album, The Space Between, in 2020, which was recorded with Cross at his home studio, Bernstein Studios from March to August in that year.
 Rolling Stone Australia's Tyler Jenke declared, "[she] uses her ethereal voice to create something not only unique, but versatile, with the otherworldly nature of her stunning vocals at times turning the record that feels wholly instrumental, before her poetic lyrics again come into focus and work their magic."